 “Some kids were employed full-time and were treated as men and they come to Canada and are expected to suddenly become a student,” says Cober about children as young as eight who need to make this adjustment along with the parents and the school.

+Some people are extremely resilient and they can overcome the trauma.
 While younger children adjust faster, she says learning difficulties exist in all ages.

 And the stigma and fear associated with mental health do not help.